lgbouma/lgbouma.com/content/research.md

 ### Design and Analysis of Transit Surveys

-I'm broadly interested in the design, execution, and analysis of planet-hunting surveys, particularly using the transit method.
+I'm broadly interested in the design, execution, and analysis of planet-hunting surveys, especially using the transit method.

 {{< expand text="Related work" >}}
 **Biases in Planet Occurrence Caused by Unresolved Binaries in Transit